 Cloudberry harvesting season typically begins in July, in Northern Finland a bit later.
 On the first weekend of August Ranua municipality celebrates cloudberry festival, organized by Lions Club Ranua.
-This year it is celebrated for the 45th time.
+In 2019 it was celebrated for the 45th time.
 Ranua is best known as the arctic cloudberry village and for their polar bears (fear not, both of them are in Ranua Zoo).
 In Ranua the cloudberry culture can be explored for example on Hillatori market square and in local cloudberry products.

 The ripe cloudberries are golden-orange, soft and juicy, and rich in Vitamins A , C and E. They detoxify, strenghten the immune system and improve digestion.
 Cloudberry is not only consumed as a delicacy, it’s also used in cosmetics.
 After all, since the berries are so powerful when eaten, their best features translate to skincare as well.
 I haven’t tried squishing cloudberries to my face, but I like the idea of using domestic, natural ingredients in cosmetics.
 And what comes to picking and eating cloudberries, I’m a huge fan nowadays and often plan my holidays around cloudberry picking season in Lapland.
 Cloudberry fever is a term commonly used in Finland.
 It hits you after you have spent your first few days picking fresh cloudberries from bog and got to taste them in different dishes.
 Then you just want more, and more…